wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 Particularities:

-* For best results, activate :ref:`dhcp-integration` on your XiVO.
+* For best results, activate :ref:`dhcp-integration` on your Wazo.
 * Impossible to do directed pickup using a BLF function key.
 * Only supports DTMF in RFC2833 mode.
 * Does not work reliably with Cisco ESW520 PoE switch.
 When connected to such a switch, the D40 tends to reboot randomly, and the D70 does not boot at all.
-* It's important to not edit the phone configuration via the phones' web interface when using these phones with XiVO.
+* It's important to not edit the phone configuration via the phones' web interface when using these phones with Wazo.
 * Paging doesn't work.

 Mitel
 -----

-The Mitel 6700 Series and 6800 Series SIP Phones are supported in XiVO.
+The Mitel 6700 Series and 6800 Series SIP Phones are supported in Wazo.
 See the Aastra_ section.

 Patton